-The shrine offering hall can be visited free of charge but there is a paid inner area which provide a closer view of the inner buildings.
+The shrine offering hall can be visited free of charge but there is a paid inner area which provides a closer view of the inner buildings.

-I walked around outside of the shrine as everything were closed.
-Was late.
+I walked around outside of the shrine as everything was closed.

 #5 Spa world 世界の大温泉